ucsd-cse130/02-random-art/README.md

     | (e<e ? e : e)
 ```

-where pi stands for the constant 3.142, all functions over the variables
+where pi is the constant we all learned in grade school, rounded so that it
+fits in a Dobule.
+All functions are over the variables
 x,y, which are guaranteed to produce a value in the range [-1,1] when x and
 y are in that range.
 We can represent expressions of this grammar
 using values of the following datatype: